-owned water infrastructure or may reflect the relative size of water projects limiting the use of PABs.
-The average PAB amount issued for water, sewer, and solid waste was \$29.3 million, whereas the average PAB new money issuance was smaller at \$21.4 million.
-The remainder includes mortgage revenue bonds, which typically have a smaller average issue size.
+The IRS data also provide information on the issuance by state.
+In 2010, 30 states did not commit any volume capacity to water, sewage, and solid waste disposal facilities.
+Two states, California (13 projects) and Texas (6 projects), combined for \$792 million of the \$2.7 billion in new money issuance in that year.
+The limited number of states using PABs may reflect lack of demand for privately owned water infrastructure or may reflect the relative size of water projects limiting the use of PABs.
+The average PAB new money amount issued for water, sewer, and solid waste was \$57.8 million in 2010, whereas the average PAB new money issuance for all types of eligible bond purposes was smaller at \$25.2 million.
+The remainder included qualified mortgage revenue bonds, which typically have a smaller average issue size.
+In 2011, nearly one-half of the states did not commit any volume capacity to water, sewage, or solid waste disposal facilities.

-Private entities also invest in water infrastructure beyond the partnership with governments through PABs.
-For example, the largest investor-owned U.S. water and wastewater utility company, American Water, reported investing \$1 billion in water infrastructure capital in 2008.
-In its 2010 Annual Report, American Water reported \$766 million of capital investment.
+Private entities also invest in water infrastructure beyond partnerships with governments through PABs.
+For example, the largest investor-owned U.S. water and wastewater utility company, American Water, reported investing \$1 billion in water infrastructure capital in 2014 and projected that it will make \$6.0 billion in capital investment through 2019.
 Private entities like American Water use a mix of current revenue and debt, including PABs, corporate debt, and equity investment, to finance this capital spending.